- How Does the EDDY Pump Self-Prime

 Most EDDY Pumps are submersible, as opposed to a self-priming unit in which the pump and power unit are not submerged.
-The suction hose attached to the inlet port of the EDDY Pump goes into the slurry and the unit acts like a super-sized wet vacuum that drawings the material into the pump, and pumps the material downstream to its final destination.
+The suction hose attached to the inlet port of the EDDY Pump goes into the material to be pumped – the unit acts like a super-sized wet vacuum that drawings the material into the pump, and pumps the material downstream to its final destination.
 EDDY self-priming pumps are easily mounted to trailers or skids which allows for increased mobility, making it simple to pump out multiple large pits or sumps with the ability to easily handle solid, abrasive, or corrosive material.

 Some Considerations When Using a Self-Priming EDDY Pump